-Generally, property in the District must be appraised by WCAD at market value as of January 1 of each year.
+Generally, property in the District must be appraised by WCAD at one hundred percent (100%) of market value as of January 1 of each year.
 Once an appraisal roll is prepared and formally approved by the Appraisal Review Board, it is used by the District in establishing its tax rolls and tax rate.
 Assessments under the Property Tax Code are to be based on one hundred percent (100%) of market value, as such is defined in the Property Tax Code.